 Parks Canada pass: Get a Parks Canada pass.
 You will need it for national parks, including the Town of Banff.
 Purchasing the family/group one was a no-brainer since I could bring my running buddy and family without a hassle.
 You can buy these online, at affiliated stores, the parks stores, or conveniently on the road while entering Banff.

-Kananaskis pass: A controversial new pass for accessing the Kananaskis Country and the Bow Valley.
+Kananaskis pass: A controversial pass for accessing the Kananaskis Country and the Bow Valley.
 Applies to two license plates.
 Split the cost with someone is an option.

 Driving to trails